H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 There are no limitations; it can be used across a large codebase with synchronization.
 The only limitation might be whether the CPU is capable of handling a large number of workers.

+### Prevent OOM Errors with HPA When There Are Many Pods on a Node (Rare Issue)

+To prevent Out of Memory (OOM) errors in Kubernetes, especially when using `Horizontal Pod Autoscaler (HPA)`, consider the following strategies:

+1. **Node Sizing and Node Pools**:
+   - Ensure your nodes have sufficient memory to handle the maximum number of pods expected.
+This can involve creating a node pool with larger nodes or more nodes to distribute the load.
+   - For specific cloud providers like `DigitalOcean Kubernetes Service (DOKS)`, you can configure node pools to match your workload needs.

+2. **GKE Autopilot**:
+   - In `Google Kubernetes Engine (GKE)`, using `GKE Autopilot` can help manage resources automatically, optimizing for both cost and performance.
+Autopilot handles node provisioning and scaling, which can help mitigate OOM issues.

+3. **Resource Requests and Limits**:
+   - Properly set resource requests and limits for your pods.
+This ensures that Kubernetes schedules pods on nodes with enough available resources and prevents a single pod from consuming all resources on a node.

+4. **Monitoring and Alerts**:
+   - Implement monitoring and alerting to detect OOM events or high memory usage early.
+Tools like Prometheus and Grafana can help visualize and alert on resource usage.

+5. **Application Optimization**:
+   - Optimize your applications to use memory efficiently.
+Sometimes, OOM errors are due to memory leaks or inefficient memory usage in the application code.

+> [!NOTE]
+> The mention of GCC and Go seems unrelated to OOM errors in Kubernetes.
+Typically, OOM errors in Kubernetes are more about resource allocation and management rather than compilation settings.
+Ensure your applications are built with appropriate settings, but focus on Kubernetes resource configurations to handle OOM issues.

 ## Compatibility

 Since this boilerplate uses the [`Fiber Framework`](https://gofiber.io/), it's important to note that not all configurations in `ingress-nginx` are supported.
 For example, if you set `annotations` in the ingress service of this boilerplate, such as the following YAML: